Yes, survive is included in this title. Because honestly, getting through a pregnancy after miscarriage is about emotional survival.

 So, I stopped reading and researching about baby and pregnancy.
 And I tried to ignore what was happening for as long as I could.

-Mentally separating myself was to protect what was left of my emotional stability.
+Mentally separating myself was to protect my emotional stability.
 In the end, I had to put myself first, and I would not have survived without it.

 4. DON’T FEEL GUILTY ABOUT ANYTHING.